Conventional treatment for diabetes produce no sustaining results, only treat the symptoms. But the ideal treatment is within your reach

-Working with diabetics every day I see how it progresses reaching irreversible levels.
-Patients suffering from various harmful clinical conditions end up perishing after years of suffering.
-As diabetes progresses – amputations, blindness, pressure ulcers, dialysis, and nerve pain are not uncommon.
+Working with diabetics every day I see how this condition progresses reaching irreversible levels.
+Patients end up suffering from various harmful clinical conditions end perishing after years of suffering.
+As diabetes worsens – amputations, blindness, pressure ulcers, dialysis, and nerve pain are not uncommon.

-I get distressed noting how insulin use and other medications such as sulfonylureas, biguanides, Ainibidores alpha-glucosidase commonly prescribed by doctors, only mask the symptoms and do not prevent the progression of diabetes.
+I get distressed seen that insulin use and other medications such as sulfonylureas, biguanides, Ainibidores alpha-glucosidase commonly prescribed by doctors, only mask the symptoms and do not prevent the progression of diabetes.
 The good news is that the best way to treat diabetes this at your fingertips.

-Diabetes needs daily attention, and it does not happen with our current medical system because spending time with patients is not profitable.
-Doctors prescribe pills or insulin, talk about diet and exercise for 3 minutes and leave patients with a thousand questions.
+Diabetes needs your direct participation.
+That does not happen through our current medical system because spending time with patients is not profitable.
+Doctors prescribe pills or insulin, talk about diet and exercise for 3 minutes and leave patients with a thousand questions, and no results.

 This is unacceptable in face of how serious diabetes is.
 Unfortunately, the drug industry wants to remain making lavish profits, while selling the public drugs that may not work on the long run.

 What draws my attention too, is how diabetes prevention is lame.
 The typical pamphlet anti diabetes is like this: a full explanation of the evils of diabetes and its symptoms.
 This is not much of a help, because diabetics already know all of that.